artdecocode/catchment/README.md

 Collect stream data into a catchment.

 `Catchment` extends `Writable`, and pushes incoming data into an array.
-When the stream is finished, is called, a promise from `.promise` property is fulfilled with joined data.
+When the stream is finished, (e.g., `.end()` is called), a promise from `.promise` property is fulfilled with joined data.
 If an error occurred, the promise is rejected.

 ## Example: